OkayHughes/open-lab-notebook/src/posts/gravity-wave/eulerian-gravity-wave.md

 The Eulerian Spectral dycore in [CAM](https://www.cesm.ucar.edu/models/atm-cam/) is one of the most computationally efficient ways of solving the primitive equations of motion for atmospheric flows.
+Oh nooo

 However, it has several important design considerations that make it useful for studying the gravity wave that's been giving us so much trouble.
-Firstly, it is formulated using Temperature in
+Firstly, it is formulated using Temperature in `$$ a $$`

+which is miserable